Tamburasca/HarpsichordTuning/README.md

 where n is the n<em>th</em> partial.
-The ear hears the fundamental frequency most prominently, but the overall sound is also colored by the presence of various overtones (frequencies greater than the fundamental frequency).
+The ear hears the fundamental frequency most prominently, but the overall sound is colored by the presence of various overtones, i.e. frequencies greater than the fundamental frequency, each partial at a diverse intensity.
 However, a real string behaves closer to a stiff bar according to a forth-order differential equation